NBPub/BeatLog/docs/Features/Report.md

 You can get a sense of how the report looks and feels by checking out the **[demonstration page](https://nbpub.github.io/BeatLog/#scrollspyTop)**.
 Some links on the page are disabled, and some data has been modified or redacted for sharing.
-Links to the various sections of the demo report will be provided with each section on the page.
+Links to the various sections of the demo report will be provided with each corresponding section on this page.

 ## Home [|demo|](https://nbpub.github.io/BeatLog/#scrollspyHome)